telekom-mms/sectpmctl/README.md

 #### Upgrade sectpmctl

 It is highly recommended to upgrade.
-This version contains better security for broken TPM's and enables support for Ubuntu release upgrades.
+This version contains better security for broken TPMs and enables support for Ubuntu release upgrades.

 Download or build this version by following [build sectpmctl](#build-sectpmctl).
 Then install it: